 Wise Practices in Indigenous Education

-Indigenous Canadians face significant barriers to postsecondary education, and their degree attainment levels remain far below those of non-Indigenous Canadians.
-To help address this issue, the RHF co-hosted two events in 2016 to bring together national Indigenous and non-Indigenous leaders, education experts, and youth to discuss a national project that will support best practices in Indigenous education, with the ultimate goal of improving outcomes for Indigenous learners.
+Indigenous youth make up the fastest growing demographic in Canada, yet their levels of education attainment are far below those of other Canadians.
+To help address this issue, the Rideau Hall Foundation (RHF), in partnership with the Mastercard Foundation, co-hosted two events in 2016 to bring together national Indigenous and non-Indigenous leaders, education experts, and youth to discuss a national project that would support best practices in Indigenous education, with the ultimate goal of improving outcomes for Indigenous learners.

-In keeping with the spirit of reconciliation, these events were driven by the principles of co-creation and collaboration, and incorporated traditional Indigenous worldviews, perspectives, and processes.
-Both events were hosted on Manitoulin Island, on traditional Anishnaabe territory.
+In the spirit of reconciliation, these events were driven by the principles of co-creation and collaboration, and incorporated traditional Indigenous worldviews, perspectives, and processes.

 Masquerade for Mental Health

 No young person should feel the need to hide mental illness behind a mask.
-“Masquerade for Mental Health” will take place September 2017, opening the grounds of Rideau Hall to a large-scale public concert in partnership with the many organizations undertaking life-saving mental health work across Canada.
+“Masquerade for Mental Health” took place on September 9, 2017, opening the grounds of Rideau Hall to a large-scale public concert in partnership with the many organizations undertaking life-saving mental health work across Canada.
 The event is in commemoration of Their Excellencies’ commitment to children and families throughout the Johnston mandate as Governor General.

-The purpose of the event is to raise awareness and combat stigma by engaging the general public, with a particular focus on youth, in understanding the importance of mental health and in changing attitudes and behaviours surrounding mental illness.
-The event will bring together Canadian-based mental health organizations and will illustrate what Canada is doing nationally for mental health to create a smarter and more caring nation.
+The purpose of the event was to raise awareness and combat stigma by engaging the general public, with a particular focus on youth, in understanding the importance of mental health and in changing attitudes and behaviours surrounding mental illness.
+The event brought together Canadian-based mental health organizations and illustrated what Canada is doing nationally for mental health to create a smarter and more caring nation.
 RHF is proud to be working with Bell Let’s Talk as the Lead Founding Partner to make this special legacy event possible.